This post may contain affiliate links. Please read our disclosure policy.

 two beef enchiladas in a red baking dish.

-Why This Recipe Works
+Why You’ll Love This Recipe

 Ingredients

-ingredients needed to make beef enchiladas labeled and on a brown cutting board
+ingredients needed to make beef enchiladas labeled and on a brown cutting board.

-How To Make This Recipe
+How To Make Beef Enchiladas

-See the recipe box below for ingredient amounts and full recipe instructions.
+These step-by-step photos show how to make a small batch of enchiladas.
+See the recipe card below for ingredient amounts and full instructions.

 six photos showing the steps involved in making beef enchiladas.